OxidePilot-Project/oxide-pilot/OAUTH_SETUP.md

 2. Click "Create Credentials" > "OAuth 2.0 Client IDs"
 3. Choose "Desktop application"
 4. Name: "Oxide Pilot Desktop"
-5. Add authorized redirect URIs:
+5. Add authorized redirect URIs (default path is `/callback`):
    - `http://localhost:8080/callback`
    - `http://127.0.0.1:8080/callback`

+   You can customize the port and path used locally via environment variables below.
+If you change them, be sure to register matching redirect URIs in Cloud Console.

 ### Step 4: Download Credentials
 1. Download the JSON file with your credentials